Chesapeake Bay Retriever

 Interesting facts about the Chesapeake Bay Retriever

-The Chesapeake Bay Retriever originated from two Newfoundland dogs named "Sailor" and "Canton" who were rescued from a shipwrecked American vessel in the early 1800s
+The Chesapeake Bay Retriever originated from two Newfoundland-type dogs named "Sailor" and "Canton" who were rescued from a shipwrecked English vessel in the early 1800s.

-They're the official state dog of Maryland (since 1964) and serve as the mascot for the University of Maryland
+Since 1964, the Chessie has been the official state dog of Maryland and serves as the mascot for the University of Maryland.

-The breed is famous for its waterproof coat that can repel icy water - they can shake off and be nearly dry even after swimming in frigid conditions
+The breed is famous for its oily, waterproof coat that repels icy water.
+They can shake off and be nearly dry even after swimming in frigid conditions.

-Chessies are known as "Brown Clowns" due to their goofy, cheerful personality despite their serious working demeanor
+Despite their serious working demeanour, Chessies are known as "Brown Clowns" due to their goofy, cheerful, and playful personality with their families.

 FAQ